chipchipdev/chip-chip/README.md

 # chip-chip

 ## todos
-- deal with how to separate pots after river round ✅
-- finish test cases for `Hand`, `Pool`, `Match`
+- finish test cases for `Pool`
-- finish the rest logic for `Croupier`
-- merge two status in hand and round together
+- summarize an API doc for each logic